 |The Congressional Cemetery in spring|

 1. Among the grounds for court-martialing someone for being in a group relationship are adultery, even if one's spouse is consenting, willing, and part of the relationship; or the catch-alls of "undermining good order and discipline" or "bringing discredit on the armed forces."

 In practice, I'm told, if they want to keep you they'll ignore it unless you're too public about it.
-But if a superior doesn't like you, or is morally offended by the idea of multiple love, you have no defense and you are toast.
+But if a superior doesn't like you, or is morally offended by the idea of multiple love, you have no defense and you and your career are toast.

 – A reader tells us, "Alyce was the founder of Norfolk Polyamory."